Serve with Belleville AmeriCorps

 - Attend monthly volunteer coordinator meetings.

-Summer Camp Counselors (Franklin Neighborhood, 17th Street Corridor Neighborhood Association, Harmony Neighborhood Association)
+Summer Camp Counselors (Franklin Neighborhood Community Association, Harmony Neighborhood Community Association, and District 118)

 - Be a role model and leader for elementary school-aged children.